Calivigny Island: Yachting and resort development

-Grenada, like many of its neighboring islands have a long history of boating and yachting.
-During the 1980s yachts had to avoid the area of Grenada's southeast coast between the west side of Hogg Island and Chemin Bay to the east, as there was a military base and practice shooting range operated by the army on Calivigny Island and sea vessels could only pass within five miles outside this islet with prior notice from the army.
+Grenada, like many of its neighboring islands, has a long history of boating and yachting.
+During the 1980s, yachts had to avoid the area of Grenada's southeast coast between the west side of Hog Island and Chemin Bay to the east, as there was a military base and practice shooting range operated by the army on Calivigny Island and sea vessels could pass within five miles outside this islet only with prior notice from the army.

-By the late 1980s a venture, under Calivigny Island Club Ltd (founded in the 1960s by Howard M. Maynard), began plans to create a yachting resort on the island which had become a privately owned resort making it difficult for outside visitors to gain access to its six beaches, although beaches remain part of the public domain under Grenadian law.
+By the late 1980s, a venture, under Calivigny Island Club Ltd (founded in the 1960s by Howard M. Maynard), began plans to create a yachting resort on the island which had become a privately owned resort making it difficult for outside visitors to gain access to its six beaches, although beaches remain part of the public domain under Grenadian law.

 In 2000 the island became a private 50-bed resort available for rent on a complete, all-inclusive basis at $140,000 a night.
 It is owned by Georges Cohen of France.